lorenzob123/HMLF/docs/guide/examples.rst

 .. code-block:: python

-  from stable_baselines3 import SAC from stable_baselines3.common.evaluation import evaluate_policy
+  from hmlf import SAC
+  from hmlf.common.evaluation import evaluate_policy
-  from stable_baselines3.sac.policies import MlpPolicy
+  from hmlf.sac.policies import MlpPolicy

   # Create the model, the training environment
   # and the test environment (for evaluation)